Ex) Article Title, Author, Keywords

 Text: In case of original research, it should be divided into the following sections: Introduction, Materials & Methods, Results & Discussion, and Acknowledgments.
 For other types of articles that are likely to need different formats, author(s) should consult the editor of J Korean Soc Food Sci Nutr.

 Materials and Methods: Specific experimental methods should be sufficiently detailed so the work can be repeated.
-For special equipment, reagents, kits, etc., the source, city, state, and country should be specified in parentheses.
+For special equipment, reagents, kits, etc., the source should be specified in parentheses.
 Biological materials should be identified by the scientific name (genus, species, and if necessary, authority and family) and cultivar, if appropriate, together with the site from which the samples were obtained.

 Tables: Tables should be numbered with Arabic numerals (Table 1, Table 2, etc) and cited consecutively in the text.
 Tables should be typed at the end of the manuscript, together with a suitable caption at the top of each table.
 Footnotes to tables should be placed at the bottom of the table to which they refer.
 Column headings should be kept as brief as possible, and units of measure indicated in parentheses.